getgauge/docs.gauge.org/configuration.rst

     # This is used to determine if an update is available.
     gauge_update_url = https://downloads.gauge.org/gauge

-    # set to an url, which acts as template repository for Gauge.
+    # set to a url, which acts as template repository for Gauge.
     gauge_templates_url = https://downloads.gauge.org/templates

     # sets the timeout in milliseconds for making a